eclipse-aaspe/server/README.md

   can not be used for demonstration purposes on tightly-administered machines (which are wide-spread in larger organizations and enterprises).

-A blazor demo server is running on https://admin-shell-io.com:5001/
+A blazor demo server is running on https://admin-shell-io.com:5001/.
+Please click on an AAS and use the DOWNLOAD button on the right or use "http://admin-shell-io.com:51410/server/getaasx/0" etc. by browser or CURL on the command line.

 ## Binaries